- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Rinse your mouth or brush your teeth with a soft toothbrush after eating.
-Rinse the toothbrush in warm water to soften the bristles even more.
+Rinse the toothbrush in hot water to soften the bristles even more.

 - Use soft foam mouth swabs or gauze wrapped around a Popsicle stick or tongue depressor to clean teeth if a soft toothbrush causes bleeding.

 - Avoid store-bought mouthwash.
 See the section called “Mouth dryness” to learn how to make a gentle mouth rinse.

 - Eat foods that are soft, smooth, and high in calories and protein.
-Refrigerated soft foods, such as ice cream, applesauce, puddings, and yogurt, are helpful because cold helps to control bleeding.
+Refrigerated soft foods, such as ice cream, applesauce, puddings, and yogurt, can help because cold helps to slow the bleeding.

 - Puree hard foods, such as apples, pears, etc., in the blender.

 - Avoid hot drinks, such as coffee and tea.
 Heat enlarges blood vessels and can make bleeding worse.

-- Put cream or salve on lips to prevent dryness.
+- Put cream or salve on your lips to prevent dryness.

-- If you wear dentures, keep them out of your mouth, especially if they do not fit well.
+- If you wear dentures, keep them out of your mouth, especially if they don’t fit well.

 - Avoid aspirin products.
 Check labels of over-the-counter drugs to be sure they don’t contain aspirin, or check with your pharmacist.